 Lori Smith: I was just going to say I love [00:42:00] that.
 I think for us, what I was really happy to see coming out of this research, and that's been echoed by Chase, is really the value that Trend Micro Vision One can bring to that security team, to even the individual analysts in terms of how they do their work, how they can contribute.
-Obviously, a lot of the benefits that we've talked about is talking sort [00:42:30] of organization wide, but really as a result of the analyst having the tools, and possibly the supporting services like our MDR, just the ability for them to do their jobs better, right?
+Obviously, a lot of the benefits that we've talked about is talking sort [00:42:30] of organisation wide, but really as a result of the analyst having the tools, and possibly the supporting services like our MDR, just the ability for them to do their jobs better, right?

 We profess Trend Micro Vision One as being able to narrow in quickly on what's critical, being able to investigate with context or have that context and that reporting in terms [00:43:00] of what's happening in their environment.
 Being able to respond completely and directly, and all from a single place.
-And so, I was really happy to see that proven out, and I love hearing Chase's examples, just showing that, that even with sort of limited IT teams, or security teams, that we've got the tools and the services to [00:43:30] really provide a level of contribution and security maturity for the organization.
+And so, I was really happy to see that proven out, and I love hearing Chase's examples, just showing that, that even with sort of limited IT teams, or security teams, that we've got the tools and the services to [00:43:30] really provide a level of contribution and security maturity for the organisation.

 Dave Gruber: Yeah.
 Lori, hey, one of the things I heard too, that's really worth pointing out here is, and I think this is the point you were just making, is, as a small company, when you use Trend Micro Vision One, you can be equipped with many of the same level of capabilities and security maturity that larger companies, only [00:44:00] those companies that had big budgets, lots of resources and skills, you're providing a solution here that's really upping the game, upping the security posture for smaller companies who otherwise may never have been able to get there.

 Lori Smith: Yeah, exactly.
-And so, at Trend Micro we've got a wide range of sort of customers using Trend Micro Vision One, and we do have the very large mature organizations [00:44:30] that are leveraging XDR as sort of incremental value and helping streamline processes.
+And so, at Trend Micro we've got a wide range of sort of customers using Trend Micro Vision One, and we do have the very large mature organisations [00:44:30] that are leveraging XDR as sort of incremental value and helping streamline processes.
 And it complements their use of SIEM and adds value to that.
 It fits within that broader ecosystem.

-And then we have all the way down to the sort of the smaller organizations, and Vision Bank in particular is a smaller one, but given it's a bank has sort of a high security needs, and so [00:45:00] they're leveraging our managed XDR service, as sort of relying on us to stay on top of their environments for them, and to provide the resources and the expertise that they may not have in house.
+And then we have all the way down to the sort of the smaller organisations, and Vision Bank in particular is a smaller one, but given it's a bank has sort of a high security needs, and so [00:45:00] they're leveraging our managed XDR service, as sort of relying on us to stay on top of their environments for them, and to provide the resources and the expertise that they may not have in house.
 So there's the full range of where XDR, so it can fit depending on the use case.